My Country

 But there is also rain, howling winds, granite and grey skies that meet the grey waves.
 There is a harshness.
 A grit.
 Painful cold times.
 Suffocating sad times.
 The death of my mother for one.
 But in all honesty, there were many dark times even before that.
 Some days I wonder – was it that painful, cold darkness that made me make an exile out of myself in the first place?
 Is that why I feel the push and pull so violently when I return – when I leave?

 Does everyone feel this way when they leave ‘home’?
 Is it the curse of being a citizen of two countries?
 Or is it, quite simply, the natural order of things?
 To embark on the Hero’s Journey, hoping to return ‘home’ one day with the magic elixir, the prize – whatever that may be.
-Something that enables you to see how granite sparkles and glistens when the sun skims its surfaces instead of a cold, grey reality.
+Something that enables you to see how granite sparkles and glistens when the sun skims its surfaces instead of a cold, grey, impenetrable reality,

 It strikes me the notion of home is all about ‘relationships’, bonds and ties – connections.
 It’s about that network of nerves, neurones, transmitters all sparking into action to create or re-create emotion, feelings and memory.
 I have those in Scotland.
 A complex tangle of childhood relationships that never grew into fully formed adult ones.
 But there is a strange comfort in that.
 When it’s not a frustration or a resistant force.
 Sisters, brothers, friends – they still see you as you were.
 They own that part of you.
 You are that version in their memory.
 Just as they remain suspended, imprinted on mine.
 And yet we are all very different.
 Life shaped us all in the intervening miles and years.